-A comprehensive comparison of all proximity marketing solutions for retail (PART – 2)
+A comprehensive comparison of all proximity marketing solutions (PART – 2)

 Digitization is rapidly bridging the gap between the physical and digital retail experience to enhance the customer in-store experience.
 Business owners and marketers have adopted technologies in interesting ways.
-Based on their experiences, we have curated a comprehensive comparison of all proximity marketing solutions in the retail sector.
+Based on their experiences, we have curated a comprehensive comparison of all proximity marketing solutions.
 Last week, we discussed how Bluetooth beacons outshine QR code and RFID in 2018 (PART – 1).

 This week we will be discussing how Bluetooth beacons are competing with WiFi and NFC technologies.
 We will also talk about companies who have succeeded or learnt from their deployments.